welford-media/craft3-barclays-epdq/README.md

-# Barclaycard ePDQ eCommerce Payment Gateway Plugin for Craft Commerce 2
+# Barclaycard ePDQ eCommerce Payment Gateway Plugin for Craft CMS and Commerce 4

-This plugin provides the ability for Craft Commerce 2 to process payments using the Barclaycard ePDQ e-Commerce payment solution.
+This plugin provides the ability for Craft Commerce 4 to process payments using the Barclaycard ePDQ e-Commerce payment solution.

 **This plugin does not support Barclaycard ePDQ DirectLink at this time.
 Support for this payment method is not planned.**

 ## Requirements

-This plugin requires Craft CMS 3.1 or later and Craft Commerce 2.0 or above.
+This plugin requires Craft CMS 4 or later and Craft Commerce 4 or above.

 ## Installation